 Your body normally rids itself of uric acid when you urinate.
 When your body has too much uric acid this means you have a condition called Hyperuricemia.
 Hyperuricemia is not classified as a disease in the medical community.
 However, it leads to the development of diseases such as gout.

 Gout is caused by the excessive accumulation of uric acid in your body and bloodstream.
 Conditions such as high blood pressure, kidney disease, thyroid disease, diabetes, or sleep apnea make your body accumulate too much uric acid.

-Consuming purine-rich foods and beverages leads to the buildup of uric acid in your body.
+Consuming purine-rich foods and beverages lead to the buildup of uric acid in your body.
 Examples of purine-rich foods and beverages include red meat, organ meat, seafood, alcohol, and sugar-rich drinks like sodas.

 Other factors that are known by the medical community to cause gout are obesity, high cholesterol, glucose intolerance, and taking diuretics.
 Diuretics are substances that drain water from your body.

 Gout symptoms are characterized by a fast onset of pain in your affected joint.
 This is followed by swelling, tenderness, warmth, and reddish discoloration.
 Gout mostly affects the small joint at the base of your big toe.
 However, gout also affects other joints including ankles, knees, wrists, fingers, and elbows.
 Unlike other forms of arthritis, gout symptoms occur suddenly and mostly at night.

 Gout symptoms can last for a few hours up to 10 days.
 In some rare cases, gout attacks can last for more than a few weeks.
 Symptoms can go away with or without medical treatment.
 Most people who experience gout get repeated attacks over the remaining years of their life.